mmalmi/mmalmi.github.io/about.md

 ![Mie](/assets/images/mie.jpg)

 I write mostly code and occasionally blog posts.
-I'm interested in individual liberty (or at least local sovereignty) and how to achieve it using decentralized technology.
-I worked with Bitcoin in 2009-2011.
+I'm interested in **individual liberty** (or at least local sovereignty) and how to achieve it using **decentralized technology**.
+I worked with **Bitcoin** in 2009-2011.
 As of 2020 I'm working on decentralized social media.

 My other interests include economics, law, psychology (especially moral and evolutionary), music, photography, aesthetics, phenomenology, software development, digitalization and hunter-gatherer lifestyle.